gflewis/sndml3/docs/index.md

 ## Synchronized Scanning

-Synchronized Scanning involves using **cron** or **Windows Task Scheduler** to run a `--scan`, and synchronizing the time of the scan with thie time of your ServiceNow schedules.
+Synchronized Scanning involves using **cron** or **Windows Task Scheduler** to run a `--scan`.
-For example, if you know that your ServiceNow schedules are set to run at the top of the hour, then you can create a **cron** or **Windows Task Scheduler** job which runs a couple of minutes later.
+The start time of the Linux or Windows job is synchronized with the start time of the ServiceNow schedule.
+The Linux or Windows job should start a few minutes after the ServiceNow schedule.
+For example, if the ServiceNow schedule starts at 5:00 PM, then you might set your Linux or Windows `--scan` to start at 5:02 PM.

 The SNDML JAR file contains an embedded Log4J2 Rolling File Appender configuration which can be helpful if you are using **cron** or **Windows Task Scheduler**.